Barry J. Sanders: Oklahoma State

 On February 11, 2016, Sanders announced that he was planning to enroll in a master's degree program at Oklahoma State, his father's alma mater.
 Since he was a graduate transfer, he was eligible to play immediately for the 2016 season.
-Wearing number 26 (the same number he wore at Stanford), Sanders returned the first punt of his Oklahoma State career 57 yards, down to the half-yard line, nearly scoring on his first return.
+Wearing number 26 (the same number he wore at Stanford), Sanders returned the first punt of his Oklahoma State career 57 yards, to inside the 1-yard line, nearly scoring on his first return.
 For the season, he had 28 carries for 93 yards and two touchdowns.
 He also caught nine passes for 45 yards, and returned 18 kickoffs and seven punts.
 After the season, he accepted a marketing job with the video game company Electronic Arts, and he announced that he had no plans to try to play professional football.